 If you cannot

 someone in the #platform-health slack channel to make sure you are in the

 We are in the process of migrating CKAN to standard GOV.UK infrastructure.

-ckanext-datagovuk is the primary CKAN extension that is deployed as part of the CKAN deployment.
-Although other extensions are used in that deployment, ckanext-datagovuk is the one that contains our changes to functionality and styling.
+ckanext-dgu is the primary CKAN extension for the current environments.
+This is being replaced with ckanext-datagovuk as part of the migration process.
+Although other extensions are used in the deployment, ckanext-dgu and ckanext-datagovuk are the ones that contain our changes to functionality and styling.

-All of the commands to interact with ckan use a tool called
+commands to interact with CKAN use a tool called

 Many of these commands take a path to the config file with the

 -c $CKAN_INI which should resolve to